 Drugs cause different experiences and reactions for different people.
-How a drug will affect you can depend on many things like your age, your body type, or your mental state.
-So just because someone else has tried it and had a certain feeling, does not mean it will be the same for you.
+How a drug will affect a person can depend on many things like age, body type, or mental state.
+So just because someone else has tried it and had a certain feeling, does not mean it will be the same for everyone.

 Cocaine is a powerfully addictive drug of abuse.
 Individuals who have tried cocaine have described the experience as a powerful high that gave them a feeling of supremacy.
 However, once someone starts taking cocaine, one cannot predict or control the extent to which he or she will continue to use the drug.